simont77/fakegato-history/README.md

 	path:'/place/to/store/my/persistence/'  // if empty it will be used the -U homebridge option if present or .homebridge });
 ```
-Data will be saved in json files, one for each persisted accessory, with filename in the form *hostname_accessoryDisplayName_persist.json*.
+Data will be saved in JSON files, one for each persisted accessory, with filename in the form *hostname_accessoryDisplayName_persist.json*.
 In order to reset the persisted data, simply delete these files.

 #### Google Drive
-In order to enable persistance on Google Drive, when instantiating the FakeGatoHistoryService, the third argument become an object with these attributes :
+In order to enable persistence on Google Drive, when instantiating the FakeGatoHistoryService, the third argument become an object with these attributes:
 ```
 this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {
 	size:length, 				// optional - if you still need to specify the length